Tiberriver256/azdo-process-export/.github/instructions/testing-practices.instructions.md

 - **No Unit Tests**: This project deliberately does not use unit testing frameworks like pytest, unittest, or similar
 - **End-to-End Focus**: Tests validate complete user workflows and integration scenarios
 - **Real Environment**: Tests use actual Azure DevOps demo environments for authentic validation
+- **No Mocks**: Mocking is banned.
+All tests must use real implementations or real external services
+- **RED-GREEN-REFACTOR**: RED phase means tests fail because functionality doesn't exist, not because of mocks

 ## Testing Guidelines